Boy Scouts of America

 5. Discuss the following:

-• (a) How to use a kayak paddle.
+• (a) Correct methods for the use of a kayak paddle.

 • (b) Parts of a paddle.